ofmanybirds/ofmanybirds.github.io/recs.md

 [Paywall remover.](https://www.removepaywall.com/) (tags: piracy)
 [Anna's Archive.](https://annas-archive.li/) (tags: piracy)
 [SLUM.](https://open-slum.org/) (tags: piracy)
 [Transfeminine Science](https://transfemscience.org/), for a better understanding of DIY HRT.
 See also [HRT Cafe](https://hrtcafe.net/) and the stuff linked to there.
-Note: DIY HRT is very cheap, low-risk, effective, and has no permanent effects if tried short-term. (tags: trans, medicine, endorsed)
+Note: DIY HRT is very cheap, low-risk, effective, and has no permanent effects if tried short-term. (tags: trans, medicine, endorsed, influential)